R08K09/Capstone_Slap_Server/README.md

 3. Via Intellij IDEA, run the `Capstone_Slap_Server` and make sure the API is running on port 8080.

-4. The client-side of the project can be found here: [Front-end](https://github.com/nasthasiausoh/Capstone_Slap_Client)
+4. The client-side of the project can be found [here](https://github.com/nasthasiausoh/Capstone_Slap_Client)

 To ensure the endpoints are working as expected, you can test them using Postman.
 All endpoints are available below in section 5 'RESTful Route Endpoints'.